Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ## `connections:`

-The `connections` node contains meta-data that describe the compatiblity of `*.cproject.yml` and `*.clayer.yml` project parts.
-The `connections` node lists therefore functionality (drivers, pins, and other software or hardware resources) that are `consumed` (required) or `provided` by these different project parts.
+The `connections:` node contains meta-data that describe the compatiblity of `*.cproject.yml` and `*.clayer.yml` project parts.
+The `connections:` node lists therefore functionality (drivers, pins, and other software or hardware resources) that are `consumed:` (required) or `provided:` by these different project parts.

 This enables, for example, reference applications that work across a range of different hardware targets where: